Episode 3

 Speaker B:

-All right, so I got my beautiful titi and then my tunchi.
+She crazy as all right, so I got my beautiful Titi and then my tunchi.

 Speaker B: